View of the Radcliffe Observatory Quarter from Radcliffe Humanities

-These top tips will help you understand how to maximise your chances of securing funding for your studies, including specifically the process of applying for funding at Oxford.
+These top tips aim to help you understand how to maximise your chances of securing funding for your studies, including specifically the process of applying for funding from Oxford.
 You can also watch our video featuring top funding tips.

 - Do not delay!
 Start thinking about your funding as soon as you decide to apply to Oxford.
 Do not wait until you have an offer of a place for your course.
 You need to ensure you have funding in place in good time to start your course.

 - Apply for your course by the January deadline.
-The vast majority of Oxford scholarships are awarded to applicants who submit their course application by the January deadline.
+To be considered for the vast majority of Oxford scholarships you need to have submitted your application by the January deadline.

 - Applying for funding can be simple.
 For over two thirds of Oxford scholarships, nothing more than the standard course application is required.
 If you fulfil the eligibility criteria, you will be automatically considered.
 Where additional application material is needed this will be made clear within the scholarship information.

 - Use the Fees, Funding and Scholarship Search.
 Use the Fees, Funding and Scholarship Search to help search for scholarships which require an additional application.
 You can narrow your search by ticking the box above the scholarship results entitled ‘Show only scholarships that require a separate application and/or additional materials’.

 - Understand how college scholarships work.
-The vast majority of college scholarships do not require you to select that college as your preference on the graduate application form.
+The vast majority of college scholarships do not require you to select that particular college as your preference on the graduate application form.
 They will consider all eligible applicants who apply by the relevant deadline.
-You can use the Fees, Funding and Scholarship Search to help identify the small number of cases where an additional application is required.
+You can use the Fees, Funding and Scholarship Search and College websites to help identify the small number of cases where an additional application is required.
 If you are selected for a college scholarship, we will move your place to the relevant college.